Discrete approximations for sums of m-dependent random variables: Abstract

 \section{Abstract}

-Sums of of 1-dependent integer-valued random variables are approximated by compound Poisson, negative binomial and Binomial distributions and signed compound Poisson measures.
-Estimates are obtained for total variation and local metrics.
+Sums of $m$-dependent integer-valued random variables are approximated by compound Poisson, negative binomial and binomial distributions and signed compound Poisson measures.
+Estimates are obtained for the total variation metric.
 The results are then applied to statistics of $m$-dependent $(k_1,k_2)$ events and 2-runs.
 Heinrich's method and smoothing properties of convolutions are used for the proofs.